 - Bake for about 20 mins.
 Let them cool for a while.

-When I use pitted dates, I usually soak them in water for about 15 mins as they are a little bit drier.
+- When I use pitted dates, I soak them in warm water for 10 mins as they are a little bit drier.
 Thus they become softer and are chopped easily.